ParthLangalia/color-flipper/README.md

 # color-flipper
-A frontend project for selecting different colors for a project(presented with hex code).
+A frontend project for selecting different color palletes(presented with hex code).